OffchainLabs/feed-ticket-contracts/README.md

 - Proxy Admin
     - Can upgrade the `Tickets` contract arbitrarily.
 Can steal any sale proceeds that haven't yet been flushed to the beneficiary, as well as any user-deposited token balances that have not yet been spent on a ticket or withdrawn.
 - Users
     - Have no special privileges.
-Are allowed and expected to sybil for multiple tickets.

 # Specification